Skip to content

 json

-The hook runs before any schema teardown, so it has full access to the data.
+The hook (an exported function name) runs before any schema teardown, so it has full access to the data.

 What hosts see

-The host's installer API exposes each step's outcome — the migration log, hook output, dependency tree at install time, the diff plan at upgrade time.
-A host admin UI typically renders this as a timeline using GET /api/installs/:id.
+The host's installer API exposes each step's outcome — the migration log, hook output, dependency tree at install time.
+Installs live under /api/metacore/installations; the upgrade endpoint is PUT /api/metacore/installations/:key/version (multipart bundle upload).
+A host admin UI typically renders the history as a timeline.

 Versioning